MetaOSINT/MetaOSINT.github.io/FAQ.md

     <p style="color:#8b786f;font-size:18px;font-family: 'Roboto', sans-serif">Whew!
 Thanks for bearing with me.
 Finally, purely for visuals' sake, only the resources <strong>cited multiple times within a given sub-category</strong> made it into the interactive chart.</p>

+    <p style="color:#8b786f;font-size:18px;font-family: 'Roboto', sans-serif"><strong>Speaking of categories, how were those labels determined?</strong></p>

+    <p style="color:#8b786f;font-size:18px;font-family: 'Roboto', sans-serif">Through a similar process!
+We likewise did not set out to reinvent the wheel and determine our own OSINT category labeling.
+Like the resources themselves, we evaluated overlap among the resources' highest-level and in some cases secondary category labels - these were provided by most of the input source lists and in part contributed to which source lists were included here.</p>

+    <p style="color:#8b786f;font-size:18px;font-family: 'Roboto', sans-serif">In doing this, we sought to use the labeling conventions most commonly seen across the source lists.
+There was a significant amount of overlap in labeling conventions (although this was one of the most manual tasks of the project).
+There is likely an amount of redunancy in the category label - for example, many Social Media searches are by their nature Person Searches too.
+But given social media's prominence as an OSINT source, it is typically reserved its own cateogry on OSINT resource lists.
+We sought to mimic this structure commonly present among the input source lists.</p>

   </body>